 Headlines can lead to confusion.
 Here’s a prime example:

-Some of you may have seen this headline in the New York Times on April 23.
-It’s based on the proceedings at the American Association for Cancer Research meetings in San Diego.
+Some of you may have seen this headline in the New York Times a while back.
+It was based on the proceedings at the American Association for Cancer Research meetings in San Diego.

 The story opens with this powerhouse observation: